lukasoppermann/veare-pre-next/storage/app/articles/160307-lumen-dingo-api-part-5.md

 });
 ```

-In this method we new up a new adapter (fractal manager) and a new serializer `JsonApiSerializer`.
-This serializer gets the api domain as an argument.
-This automatically triggers the addition of relationship links, which we want.
-Afterwards we use the `setSerializer` method of the fractal manager to tell fractal to use our new serializer.
+We need to create a new fractal manager and a new `JsonApiSerializer` with the api domain as an argument.
+This automatically triggers the addition of relationship links to our api responses.
+Afterwards we use the `setSerializer` method of the fractal manager to tell it to use our new serializer.

 ```php
 $fractal = new League\Fractal\Manager;